g-flex/expenseBot/README.md

 I chose to set as /commands all the settings inputs, and normal messages for bot interactions.

-*user msg* parsing function is this huge group of *if clauses* needed to detect what is the intent of the user.
+*user msg* parsing function is a huge group of *if clauses* needed to detect what is the intent of the user.
 It appears like this:

 ```javascript